 In order to adopt provenance for the context of games, it is necessary to map each type of vertices of the provenance graph to elements that can be represented in games.
 As mentioned at section 3, the Open Provenance Model and PROV use three types of vertex: Artifacts/Entities, Process/Activities and Agents.
 In order to use these vertex types, it is first necessary to define their counterparts in the game context.
 To avoid misunderstanding, we adopt throughout this chapter the terms used in PROV (entities, activities, and agents).

 In the context of provenance, entities are defined as physical or digital objects.
+Trivially, in our approach they will be mapped to objects present in the game, like weapons and potions.
 In provenance, an agent corresponds to a person, an organization, or anything with responsibilities.
 In the game context, agents will be mapped to characters present in the game: non-playable characters (NPCs), monsters, and players.
 It can also be used to map event controllers, plot triggers, or the game’s artificial intelligence overseer that manages the plot.
+Thus, agents represent beings capable of making decisions, while entities represent inanimate objects.
 Lastly, activities are defined as actions taken by agents or interactions with other agents or entities.
 In a game context, activities will be defined as actions or events executed throughout the game, like attacking, dodging, and jumping.

 With all three types of vertex mapped into the game context, it is also necessary to map their causal relations to create the provenance graph.
 The PROV model defines some causal relations that can be used similarly to their original context.
 However, it also provides rules to extend these relationships to be more suitable to a game context.
 For instance, creating relationships to express the damage done to a character or relationships that affects specific core mechanics from the game, like attack rolls, healing, and interactions with NPCs or objects.
 Also, the PROV model deals well with the aspect of time, which can be heavily explored in games, especially on games focused on storytelling.